 The post-war period saw the regiment stationed in Britain and West Germany with the British Army of the Rhine.

-Explore the history and collections of the 9th Queen's Royal Lancers by visiting Derby Museum and Art Gallery.
+Discover more about the 9th Queen's Royal Lancers by visiting the Royal Lancers Museum, based at Derby Museum and Art Gallery.